urloyalprogrammer2017/ParallelDistributedComputingExam/LEVEL 1 Answer.md

 Efficiency - measure of the efficiency of the parallel processor to execute a given parallel algorithm.
 Any degradation in performance due to parallelization overhead will result in. being less than one.

-3. How does the performance of metrics of parallel systems affect each other?
-Explain.

-Answer:
-The performance of any parallel application is ultimately bounded by the speed, capacity and interfaces of each processing element.
-Programming a parallel computer depends on how the memory of the hardware platform is organized or divided among the processors.

 4. Explain what pipelining is.